Burnsedia/burnsedia.github.io/src/content/blog/the-art-of-building-in-public.md

 When I started sharing my work online, I wasn’t trying to “go viral.”
 I was just documenting what I was already doing — fixing bugs, deploying apps, shipping features.

-Then something unexpected happened.
+Then something predictable happened.
 People started following my updates, DMing me questions, and asking about freelance work.
-I realized that **transparency sells**.
+I realized transparent execution compounds trust.
 When you build in public, you turn your daily work into a story that others can follow, learn from, and support.
 You stop *telling* people you can build — you *show* them.
 ## What Works